Email Header Analyzer

 ## Result Behavior

-The result explains which authentication checks passed or failed in the real message and what to change next.
+The report explains which authentication checks passed or failed in the real message and what to change next.

 ## AI Agent Notes